-In response to the regulatory changes noted above, the WPWMA is utilizing aerated static pile (ASP) composting methods (on a pilot test scale) to compost a blend of green and non-green (e.g. food, paper, etc.) organic materials.
-ASP composting methods involve blending shredded greenwaste with non-green materials and placing the blended material into piles situated above a series of perforated pipes.
+The WPWMA utilizes aerated static pile (ASP) composting methods.
+ASP composting methods involve placing organic materials into piles situated above a series of perforated pipes.
 The pipes are connected to one or more blowers (mechanical air moving systems) that allow air to be drawn from the atmosphere and pushed through the material pile to maintain aerobic conditions.
 A layer of finished compost is placed on top of the piles to act as a biofilter; this biofilter layer serves to absorb and biologically degrade odorous compounds.
-Unlike the windrowing method, the materials in the ASP system are not turned or otherwise moved after initial placement and are left in a "static" state until the composting process is effectively completed.
+Materials in the ASP system are not turned or otherwise moved after initial placement and are left in a "static" state until the composting process is effectively completed.

-All liquids that contact the compostable materials are directed to one of two on-site composting ponds.
-Unlike other stormwater ponds located onsite that are designed to collect rainwater and other on-site water that has not come into contact with waste materials and allow any solids to settle before the water is released off-site, compost ponds are designed to preclude any off-site release of liquids that have come into contact with compostable materials.
+All liquids that contact the compostable materials are directed to on-site composting ponds.
+Unlike other stormwater ponds located on-site that are designed to collect rainwater and other on-site water that has not come into contact with waste materials and allow any solids to settle before the water is released off-site, compost ponds are designed to preclude any off-site release of liquids that have come into contact with compostable materials.
 The water collected in the compost ponds can be reapplied to the compost piles to maintain appropriate moisture levels are evaporate to the atmosphere.